AppliedBioinformatics/runBNG/Manual.md

   •BioNano tools
   •BioNano scripts </pre>

-1) Before installing all needed dependencise, Users may check their system first.
+1) Before installing all needed dependencise, users may check their system first.
 Open the 'Terminal' and type, for example 'lsb_release -a' to check whether the system is satisfied.

    a) If the system is satisfied, users may go to runBNG directory and type 'chmod +x runBNG'